Motivar/wp-extend/includes/classes/ewp-gutenburg/README.md

 - `title`: The display name of your block.
 - `description`: A brief description of what your block does.
 - `category`: The category under which your block should appear.
+- `style`: The style to use in admin & frontend.
+You should use the name of th handle of the style.
+- `script`: The script to use in admin & frontend.
+You should use the name of th handle of the script.
 - `icon`: Dashicon to use as the block icon.
 - `attributes`: An array of attributes your block uses.
 Each attribute should specify its type and default value.
 - `render_callback`: The function name that will be called to render the block on the front end.